airtai/fastagency/docs/docs/en/tutorial/giphy/index.md

 - Copy this key and continue with the following steps.

-#### Set Up Your API Key in the Environment
+#### Set Up Your API Keys in the Environment

-To securely use the API key in your project, you should store it in an environment variable.
+To securely use the API keys in your project, you should store it in an environment variables.

-You can set the Giphy API key in your terminal as an environment variable:
+You can set the API keys in your terminal as an environment variable:

 === "Linux/macOS"
     ```bash
     export GIPHY_API_KEY="your_giphy_api_key"
+    export BING_API_KEY="your_bing_api_key"
     ```
 === "Windows"
     ```bash
     set GIPHY_API_KEY="your_giphy_api_key"
+    set BING_API_KEY="your_bing_api_key"
     ```

 ## Complete Application Code